GoTrack-GPS/gotrack-um/modules/app-gotrack365/detailed-monitoring/README.md

     <span class="icon-left4">![Interface Web](/docs/assets/images/web-english/gotrack365-el/route.jpg)

-    1. Select the icon to review the route.
+    1. Select the icon to review/stop the route.

     2. Press and hold the icon to see the route to the desired destination.